Industry Insights

 The Current Mental Health Crisis

 Australia, like many other nations, is experiencing a mental health crisis.
 According to the Australian Institute of Health and Welfare, almost half of all Australians aged 16-85 will experience a mental illness in their lifetime; almost 1 in 7 or 14% of children and adolescents aged 4 to 17 years old are estimated to have experienced a mental illness in the previous 12 months.
-These alarming figures underline the urgent need for mental health advocacy and the importance of child youth and family intervention courses, as well as youth work courses, in addressing these critical issues.
+These alarming figures underline the urgent need for mental health advocacy and the importance of Child Youth and Family Intervention courses, as well as Youth Work Courses offered by the Hader Institute of Education, in addressing these critical issues.
+Together, these programs equip profession, including the Diploma of Youth Work, in addressing these critical issues.
 Together, these programs equip professionals with the necessary skills to effectively support and advocate for vulnerable youth and their families.

 The Role of Advocacy